Joshua Buatsi

-Joshua Buatsi (born 14 March 1993) is a British professional boxer who held the British light-heavyweight title in 2019, and the WBA International light-heavyweight title between 2018 and 2021.
-As an amateur, he won a bronze medal in the light-heavyweight division at the 2016 Olympics in Rio de Janeiro, Brazil.
+Joshua Buatsi (born 14 March 1993) is a British professional boxer.
+He held the World Boxing Organization (WBO) interim light-heavyweight title from 2024 to 2025.
+At regional level, he has held the British light-heavyweight title twice between 2019 and 2024; and the Commonwealth light-heavyweight title in 2024.
+As an amateur, he won a bronze medal at the 2015 European Championships and the 2016 Olympics.

-Buatsi is managed by two-time world heavyweight champion Anthony Joshua.

 Early life

 Buatsi was born on 14 March 1993 in Accra, Ghana.
-After his family moved to the UK, they resided in Thornton Heath in south London.
+After his family moved to the UK, they resided in Monks Hill in Selsdon, South London.
 Buatsi studied at Edenham High School.
 Buatsi graduated with a 2:1 degree in Management with Sports Science from St Mary's University, Twickenham, while also competing as an amateur boxer.

 Amateur career

 Buatsi started his early boxing career at the South Norwood and Victory club, Charnwood Road, Crystal Palace, London, England.
 His trainer, Terry Smith, worked hard with Buatsi right up until he signed with Hearn's Matchroom Boxing.
 Mark Gillespie, the second coach at SNaV, followed Buatsi into the professional circuit both leaving their amateur roots.

 At the 2016 European Boxing Olympic Qualification Tournament held in Samsun, Turkey, Buatsi defeated Ukraine's Oleksandr Khyzhniak in his semi-final and Dutch boxer Peter Müllenberg in the final of the light-heavyweight tournament to secure his place in Rio as part of the Great Britain team.

 At the 2016 Summer Olympics in the men's light-heavyweight competition, he defeated Elshod Rasulov of Uzbekistan with a third-round knockout, to progress to the quarter finals.